 Is there an important message in your chat that everyone needs to take note of?
 Pin it!
 To pin a message, hover the cursor over the message until the toolbar appears, click the three-dot icon and select Pin.

-Whether it’s an invitation to a team event or an important reminder, make sure everybody notices your message by making it an Announcement.
+Whether it’s an invitation to a team event of an important reminder, make sure everybody notices your message by making it an Announcement.
 To create an Announcement within your channel, select Format (the A with a pen underneath it) icon.
 At the top of the box, click the arrow next to New conversation and then select Announcement.
 Create a snappy headline and make it eye-catching with background images and colours.
-Type the subject of your announcement in the Add a subhead section and then your Announcement’s information.
+Type the subject of your announcement in the Add a subhead section and then your announcement’s information.
 Once you’re happy with your announcement, click Send and get it out there!

 Fully unify your communications and unlock the power of Microsoft Teams with Teams Talk from Elite Group.
 Available in three packages, each tailored with a range of features to suit your specific communication needs.
 Many features associated with traditional voice platforms are integrated within Teams Talk, so all internal and external collaboration and communication needs are met within the platform.
-Want to know more about how a Teams Talk package from Elite can transform your business communication?
-Call us today on 0344 875 8880 and let’s work together to bring the voice of your business alive with a feature-rich Teams Talk package.